NoxFly/c-cpp-project-script/README.md

 So you don't have to be worried about the Makefile, just code and `./run.sh` !

 Tip : you can add `./run.sh` as an alias or symlink so you just have to write `run` instead.

+## Script for libraries

+You can use the script to build static and/or shared libraries :

+`./run.sh --static` or `./run.sh --shared`.

+This will create the object files in the build folder, then create the `.a`, `.so` or `.dll` (on Windows) in the `bin/lib/` folder.<br>
+Plus, it will copy/paste all the header files you have (`.h`, `.hpp` and `.inl`) in `bin/lib/include/{Project_Name}/`, reorganizing these as follow :
+- All files header files that are alone in their folder will be up to their parent, recusivly.
+This avoids a ton of subfolders just for a file.